ritza-co/learn-python-the-right-way/manuscript/chapter-17.md

 There is one more thing worth reviewing here.
 The conditional statement on line 50 tests whether the name of the currently executing program is `__main__`.
 This allows us to distinguish whether this module is being run as a main program, or whether it has been imported elsewhere, and used as a module.
 If we run this module in Python, the test cases in lines 51-54 will be executed.
 However, if we import this module into another program (i.e. our N queens solver from earlier) the condition at line 50 will be false, and the statements on lines 51-54 won't run.

-In the section `eightqueensmainprog` our main program looked like this:
+In Chapter 14, (14.9.
+Eight Queens puzzle, part 2) our main program looked like this:

 ```python
 def main():